MarcusKoe/SolderStation-ext/README.md

 ToDo:

 - Change settings over menu is not implemented.
-It will be done the next month.
+It will be done the next 1-3 month.
-- Lights and animations - WS2812b strip
+- Lights and animations - WS2812b strip.
+It will be done the next 1-3 month.